About Thailand

 Chiang Mai

 Chiang Mai is the other Thai destination most visitors consider unmissable.
 This is Thailand’s northern capital and it’s very different to Bangkok.
 People come here for the temple complexes, and one of the things which has kept Chiang Mai so special is its peaceful, remote location.
 Until the 1920s the only way you could get here was by trekking on the back of an elephant or up the river.
 Once you reach the walled city you come upon around thirty painstakingly decorated temples, dating from the founding of the kingdom.
-The old city is only about a mile square so it’s easy to get between them, and in between the temples are the houses and hotels which make this a very residential historic centre.
+The old city is only about a mile square so it’s easy to get between them, and in between the temples are the houses and hotels which make this a very residential historic center.

 Rural Thailand

 Then there’s Thailand’s rural heartland, with its rice paddies, villages and tropical forests - often bumping up against the silvery mountains or limestone cliffs of the coast, depending on how far south you travel.
-This is where you'll find some of the country’s sacred spaces, like the underground cave shrines at Kanchanaburi and Phetchaburi, or hilltop temples, or even one of the many wonderful festivals you can encounter just travelling through.
-It’s been well-travelled, but there’s still a lot of magic to Thailand!
+This is where you'll find some of the country’s sacred spaces, like the underground cave shrines at Kanchanaburi and Phetchaburi, or hilltop temples, or even one of the many wonderful festivals you can encounter just traveling through.
+It’s been well-traveled, but there’s still a lot of magic to Thailand!

 Use our guide to the best places to stay in Thailand and start to plan your trip to this wonderful country, which is so full of contrasts.
 We have a property to suit everyone, from cheap family-friendly options to no-holds-barred luxury retreats.